Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Brand recognition

-Now imagine if you put your brand’s logo on every graphic that you use inside of your content, whether on social media or website.
-You can literally live rent free in the memory of your leads.
+Now imagine if you put your brand’s logo on every graphic that you use inside of your content, whether on social media or your website.
+You can literally live rent-free in the memory of your leads.

-Other things that can enhance brand recognition when using graphics in yur content include color consistency.
+Other things that can enhance brand recognition when using graphics in your content include colour consistency.
 If your brand is known for purple-bordered visuals, stick to it throughout your marketing channels.

 Conclusion